PierreIsCoding/sdiy/LPG/README.md

 # DUAL Low Pass Gate with integrated "envelope"
 This vactrol based module converts any sound into a drum sound.
+It is a simple but very nice project to build.

 <img src="https://raw.githubusercontent.com/PierreIsCoding/sdiy/main/LPG/images/20210906_212035.jpg" height="400" />